dwar42vo/basic-scanlator/README.md

 3. Translation Engine: google and deepl

-4. Mode: interactive (default), automatic, ocr-only, typeset-from-file and interactive-typeset-from-file
+4. Mode: interactive (default), automatic, ocr-only, no-typeset, typeset-from-file and interactive-typeset-from-file

     - Interactive: Requests user input for a number of things, namely changing either the extracted raw text or the translated text before typesetting, setting new offset values for text boxes and font sizes.

     - Automatic: Runs without any user input.
 Extracts raw text, translates and typeset results.

-    - OCR Only: Only extracts raw text to a file named rawtext.txt.
+    - OCR only: Only extracts raw text to a file named rawtext.txt.

+    - No typeset: Extracts raw text to a file named rawtext.txt and translation to a file named autotranstext.txt

-    - Typeset from File: Uses a text file named transtext.txt as the translated text.
+    - Typeset from file: Uses a text file named transtext.txt as the translated text.
 The translated strings on the file should follow the order by which Google Vision API extracts text and not the order of the various text bubbles.

-    - Interactive Typeset from File: A combination of Interactive and Typeset from File.
+    - Interactive typeset from file: A combination of Interactive and Typeset from File.

 # Usage